TravisWheelerLab/mmoreseqs-legacy/README.md

   - `--mmseqs-pval FLOAT`
     - Sets filter P-value of MMseqs for (gapped) viterbi step of MMseqs stage.
 Overrides E-value score.
   - `--mmseqs-altalis INT=0`
-    - Sets number of alternate alignments that can be found per
+    - Sets number of additional alternate alignments that can be found per target-query pair.
+Zero results in a single alignment.
   - `--mmseqs-split INT`
     - When building MMseqs databases determines the number of independent files to store databases across.
 Larger number keeps file size smaller.